hampusrosvall/master-thesis/README.md

 # Introduction
+__Apparently, LaTeX is not supported by git markdown, hence, the readme looks messy at some points..__

 This my implementation of a deep Q-network that solves optimization problems using stochastic gradient descent to solve finite sum problems.
 The network architecture is based on the work done by DeepMind [1].
 Using vanillva stochastic gradient descent, the sampling strategy is explicitlly defined by a probability distribution over the summand indicies $I = \{0, ... , N - 1\}$.
 Popular sampling strategies are uniform and Lipschitz sampling [2].

 # Implemenatation